Bee Gees: Odessa, Cucumber Castle and break-up

 Maurice started to record his first solo album, The Loner, which was not released.
 Meanwhile, he released the single "Railroad" and starred in the West End musical Sing a Rude Song.
 In February 1970, Barry recorded a solo album which never saw official release either, although "I'll Kiss Your Memory" was released as a single backed by "This Time" without much interest.
-Meanwhile, Robin saw success in Europe and Australia with his No. 2 hit "Saved by the Bell" and the album Robin's Reign.
+Meanwhile, Robin saw chart success in Europe and Australia with his UK No. 2 hit "Saved by the Bell" from the album Robin's Reign.